raheekhandigitalai/WiFi_Script_Python/README.md

    ![img_7.png](img_7.png)

    Under "Home" I have put the local path of where my Python3 resides.

-   Under "Nature" I have **Shell** selected for executing shell script Under "Command" is the commands required to setup the WiFiScript.py and trigger it.
+   Under "Nature" I have **Shell** selected for executing shell script

+   Under "Command" is the commands required to setup the WiFiScript.py and trigger it.

-   I am installing virtualenv, so that I can spin an instance up to run the test under:
+   I am installing **virtualenv**, so that I can spin an instance up to run the test under:
 ```
 python3 -m pip install --user virtualenv
 ```